TF1, ProSieben, Mediaset launch trading platform for video ads

-FRANKFURT European broadcasters TF1, ProSiebenSat.1 and Mediaset plan to set up a joint trading platform for digital video advertising to appeal to media agencies planning continent-wide campaigns.
+FRANKFURT (Reuters) - European broadcasters TF1, ProSiebenSat.1 and Mediaset plan to set up a joint trading platform for digital video advertising to appeal to media agencies planning continent-wide campaigns.

 The joint venture, named European Broadcaster Exchange, will be based in London, Germany's ProSieben said in a statement on Friday, without disclosing financial terms.